kubernetes/community/events/elections/2021/README.md

 **Running**

 Eligible candidates can submit a pull request with a biography in this directory with their platform and intent to run.
-This statement is **limited to 300 words** and must follow the format of `firstnamelastname.md`.
+This PR will copy `nomination-template.md` to a file named `candidate-YourName.md`.
+It will fill out the fields in that template.

-The word limit applies to the source markdown file and the [`hack/verify-steering-election.sh`] script can be used to check the word count.
+All biographical statements should be brief and to the point, with a guideline of around **300 words** total for all text.
+If your statement is excessively long, you will be asked to abbreviate it before it is merged.

-Please refer to the [2020 candidate bios] for examples.
+Please refer to the [2020 candidate bios] for examples of content, although the formatting should support the new templates.
 Biography statements are optional.

-Missed deadlines by the candidates will be addressed by steering on a per case basis to determine eligibility.
+Missed deadlines by the candidates will be addressed by the election committee on a per case basis to determine eligibility.

 **Campaigning**